mic0331/eurostat/README.md

 ## Initial Design Decision
 The data (coming from [Eurostat](http://appsso.eurostat.ec.europa.eu/nui/show.do?dataset=earn_nt_net&lang=en)) are available on a yearly basis therefore, it was making sence to display a multi-line chart to express the evolution / trend of the tax / net earning from year to year.
 For an individual year, the pie chart on the top show percentage in a nice way so the reader can immediatly see the ratio of tax vs. net earnings.
+Historical data are presented with line chart because like most time-series data, the best way to represent the data is nearly always going to be a line chart.
+Using a line chart we can quickly make some observations.
+Is there spike for some countries ? etc.  Next, as we are only concern by two categories (tax and net earnings), using a stacked bar graph would be too much color on the chart.
+The key message is to show the ratio and the differences amongs countries.

 When the user mouve over a dot of the line graph, the pie chart display the corresponding ratio of the selected year.
 The choice has been made to **NOT** show the y axis to avoid an overload of information on the screen.
 The user interested by a specific value of the line graph can get it when a circle is selected.
 User can choose a country by selecting an item in the combo box where a callback event is triggered to the server to retreive the needed data and refresh the charts.